global-asp/asp-source/en/0146_my_first_trip_to_kampala_1.md

 ##
 A walk in kampala,
 what do you see?
-Shops selling clothes ,
+Shops selling clothes,
 in very congested streets.

 ##
 A shower in Nakivuubo,
 what do you see?
-owino market , taxi park, play ground, petrol station, mukwano arcade.
+owino market, taxi park, play ground, petrol station, mukwano arcade.

 ##
-A drive in kampala ,
+A drive in kampala,
 what do you see?
-very tall buildings , very many cars of different types.
+very tall buildings, very many cars of different types.

 ##
 Languages in kampala,
 what do you hear?
-Luganda,Swahili, English and Lunyankole, all are being spoken.
+Luganda, Swahili, English and Lunyankole, all are being spoken.

 ##
 A breakfast in Kampala,
 what do you see?
-menvu,black tea,milk tea and Bushera .
+menvu, black tea, milk tea and Bushera.

 ##
 A trip to kampala,